FREQUENTLY ASKED QUESTIONS

 - Low cost, high cover, insurance policy from top insurance company

 - Fully accredited CPD events and international speakers

 Jubilee College, unlike many other training establishments, will train you to become a Clinical Reflexologist - capable of treating specific conditions.
 It is also one of the the largest Reflexology training colleges in the UK, with five training venues in Leicester, Sheffield, Nottingham/Derby, Belfast and Dublin.
 Students wishing to swap training dates between the venues are able to do so, making training throughout the year easier.
 In addition, the College also operates a flexible training plan, so if you need extra time to study, we will support you.
 Jubilee College operates a 'lifetime support' system for all graduates.

 David Wayte runs the Leicester, Nottingham and Sheffield venues.
-He was the first Reflexologist in the UK to be a member of the Royal Society of Medicine (RSM), is a fully qualified lecturer (CertEd), having trained at DeMontfort University.
-He sits on the Reflexology Specific Board of the CNHC (CNHC is the UK regulator for Complementary Therapies),and He is also a Director of Professional Reflexology.
+He was the first Reflexologist in the UK to be a member of the Royal Society of Medicine (RSM), is a fully qualified lecturer (CertEd), having trained at DeMontfort University, and he sits on the Reflexology Specific Board of the CNHC (CNHC is the UK regulator for Complementary Therapies).

 Dorothy Kelly runs the Belfast and Dublin schools.